-Showing all posts tagged: Aaron Sorkin
+Showing all posts about Aaron Sorkin

 Were David Fincher and Aaron Sorkin right about Mark Zuckerberg in The Social Network?